 Selected Australian Coin History

-The Australian Kookaburra Silver Coins first appeared from the Perth Mint in 1990 and are one of the official silver bullion coins of the Perth.
-They are traditionally struck in three different sizes, 1 kilo, 10oz and 1oz, from 99.9 pure silver.
+Kookaburra Silver Bullion Coins started being struck by the Perth Mint in 1990 as the official silver bullion coins of Australia.
+Typically, the coins are struck in three different sizes from 99.9% pure silver including kilo, 10oz and 1oz.

 About the Perth Mint of Australia

-Established in 1899 as a branch of Britain's Royal Mint, the Perth Mint operates today as one of the most state of the art facilities of the world.
-In 1970, the ownership of the facility was transferred from Great Britain to State Government of Western Australia who still operates the facility today.
+The Perth Mint of Australia originally opened as a branch of Britain's Royal Mint in 1899 to refine and strike into coins the gold mined in the region.
+Ownership of the facility was transferred from Great Britain to the State Government of Western Australia in 1970 who still operates the facility today.

-Aside from its uniquely collectible coins, the Perth Mint also produces Australia's bullion products as well as gold blanks used by other world mints.
+The Perth is known for its extremely collectible coins, however, the Perth Mint is also responsible for striking the official bullion coins of Australia as well as producing gold blanks used by other minting facilities from around the world.

 About the Royal Australian Mint

-With the introduction of Australia's decimal coinage, a new facility was required for its production.
-To that end, His Royal Highness, The Duke of Edinburgh officially opened the Royal Australian Mint on February 22, 1965.
+His Royal Highness, The Duke of Edinburgh officially opened the Royal Australian Mint on February 22, 1965.
+It was established to initiate production on the new decimal coinage adopted by the country.